osquery/foundation/docs/office-hours/20210105_meeting_notes.md

 ### Apple Silicon M1

 seph has played around a little.
-Mostly gets lost in the dependancies.
+Mostly gets lost in the dependencies.
 Nothing too hard, just updates.
 Rocksdb might be hard, since there's no release since the m1 code mergd. seph really ought be able to grant remote access to this machine.

 ToB might have a machine they're spinning up as well.